IdentityPython/oidc-op/doc/source/contents/session_management.rst

 Note that we are dealing with a Single Sign On (SSO) context here.
 If for some reason the OP does not want to support SSO then the session management has to be done a bit differently.
-In that case each session (user_id,client_id) would have its own authentication even.
+In that case each session (user_id,client_id) would have its own authentication event.
 Not one shared between the sessions.

 Design criteria